Egyptian Mau

 Physical Characteristics and Breed Standard

 The distinctive look of the Egyptian Mau is immediately recognizable.
-They’re medium-sized, muscular cats with a graceful, athletic build that seems to echo their skilled hunter ancestry.
+They are medium-sized, muscular cats with a graceful, athletic build that seems to echo their skilled hunter ancestry.
 One of the most striking features is their coat, which boasts randomly distributed spots varying in size and shape.
 Some Maus even have stripes on their legs, tail, and forehead, often referred to as ‘mascara’ lines which originate from the corner of the eyes and run along the cheeks.

 Regarding their breed standard, Egyptian Maus possess a unique combination of physical traits.
 Their coat colors are limited to silver, bronze, smoke, and occasionally black for pet-quality Maus.
 The coat itself should have a silky appearance and touch, with a fine glossiness that can almost shimmer under the right lighting conditions.
 The spots should contrast vividly with the ground color of their coat, giving each Mau a distinctly wild appearance reminiscent of their ancient forebears.

-They have a slightly wedged head that is neither too round nor too pointy, with ears that are medium to large, alert, and broad at the base.
+They have a slightly wedged head that’s neither too round nor too pointy, with ears that are medium to large, alert, and broad at the base.
 The balance between their head and lithe body should feel harmonious and unexaggerated, reflecting their natural heritage rather than overly selective breeding.
 Their legs are proportional to their body with hind legs being marginally longer than the front, giving them an excellent jumping ability.

 Specific to this breed is a loose flap of skin extending from the flank to the back knee, known as a ‘primordial pouch’.
-Commonly mistaken as an indicator of weight gain, it’s actually a trait that aids in mobility and has roots in their wild ancestry; it allows for greater stretching and flexibility when running at high speeds or leaping for prey.
+Commonly mistaken as an indicator of weight gain, it is actually a trait that aids in mobility and has roots in their wild ancestry; it allows for greater stretching and flexibility when running at high speeds or leaping for prey.

-Owners and breeders should be aware that while the Egyptian Mau does need regular exercise to maintain its svelte figure and health, it’s not suited for outdoor living due to its rarity and value – not to mention potential dangers from the environment and wildlife.
+Owners and breeders should be aware that while the Egyptian Mau does need regular exercise to maintain its svelte figure and health, it is not suited for outdoor living due to its rarity and value – not to mention potential dangers from the environment and wildlife.
 Indoor environments enriched with climbing posts, toys to chase, and occasional outdoor access in a secured area go a long way in keeping the Mau physically fit and mentally stimulated.

 For grooming, their short coats do not require excessive attention but will benefit from a weekly brushing to help remove loose hair and maintain its healthy sheen.
 The Egyptian Mau enjoys this interaction as part of bonding with their owner; it can be a time of affectionate exchange between cat and human.